Welcome to our review of the best WordPress event calendar plugins for every website.

 You should also not miss including ratings and reviews, which can boost your business by building trust.

-And because the admin dashboard is the place where you’ll spend a lot of time, Booknetic ensures it’s organized and user-friendly, so you always know how your business is doing.
+And because the admin dashboard is where you’ll spend a lot of time, Booknetic ensures it’s organized and user-friendly, so you always know how your business is doing.

 Businesses that need automation and scheduling with an abundance of features.

 - Integrated ratings and reviews

 - Custom(izable) forms